open2b/scriggo-site/site/templates/switch-from-jinja-to-scriggo.md

 This page is targeted to users who are already familiar with designing templates in Python/Jinja but have a limited/no experience with Go/Scriggo.

-Here is provided a overview of the similarities and the differences between the two templating languages.
+Here is provided an overview of the similarities and the differences between the two templating languages.

 > Some examples on this page are taken from [the Jinja